 QUICK repair operation:

-FULLTEXT index.
-In some cases, this may be
+as just described.
+In some cases, this may be faster than a

 Each table that contains any

-may yield incorrect results, and modifications to the table will
+table may yield incorrect results, and modifications to the

-cause the server to see the table as corrupt and in need of
+table will cause the server to see the table as corrupt and in

 FULLTEXT indexes are rebuilt using the